djccnt15/djccnt15.github.io/_drafts/0000-01-01-format_post.md

 published: true
 layout: post

-title: title of the post
+title: '[topic] title of the post'
 description: >
   description of the post
 hide_description: false